-Biblical Story (5-10 minutes)
+BIBLICAL STORY (5-10 min)

 Share the Biblical Story; we encourage you to use a Bible as you tell it.
 We've included key points and events as bullet points in each devotional, but we encourage you to read the story beforehand so that you can tell it in an engaging way.